AnveshDhamane/Olist-Store-Analysis-Power-BI/README.md

 ### 4. Payment Preferences
 Credit Cards are the dominant payment method, with a high usage of installments (Parcelado), suggesting customers prefer spreading costs for higher-value items.

-### 5. Product Category Leaders
-Categories like "Bed, Bath & Table" and "Health & Beauty" consistently lead in volume, while "Tech/Electronics" have higher average ticket sizes.

-### 6. Freight Impact
-High freight costs relative to product price (especially for cheaper items) negatively correlate with conversion rates and customer satisfaction.

 ## Recommendations

 ### 1. Logistics Optimization
-Establish warehousing partnerships in the North/Northeast regions to reduce delivery times and freight costs, thereby improving customer satisfaction outside of Sao Paulo.
+Establish warehousing partnerships in the North/Northeast regions to reduce delivery times and freight costs.

 ### 2. Inventory Planning
 Sellers should use the seasonality data to stock up heavily on "Bed & Bath" and "Decor" items specifically for the Q4 Black Friday rush.